dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 In a module declaration, the *order of directives is irrelevant* and can freely be chosen.

 What does *exporting a package* mean exactly?
-It means that all *top-level classes/interfaces/enums/records* of that package are exported and *therefore visible to other modules*.
+It means that all *public top-level classes/interfaces/enums/records* of that package are *visible to other modules*.
 Any *public and protected members* of those top-level type declarations are *visible* to code in other modules (assuming that the export was to all other modules).

 Hence, this does not change anything w.r.t. the *access modifiers*.
-It only adds extra restrictions/encapsulation at the level of *packages* and their visibility *across module boundaries*.
+It only *adds extra restrictions/encapsulation at the level of packages* and their visibility *across module boundaries*.

 In other words, given a top-level class/interface declaration and its containing package:
 * `protected` members of that class/interface:
   * *within their module*: are available only within same package or to subclasses, as we already know
-  * *outside their module*: are available to subclasses only *if the package is exported*
+  * *outside their module*: are available to subclasses only *if the package is exported* (and therefore `public`)
 * `public` members of that class/interface:
   * *within their module*: are available to all classes, as we already know
-  * *outside their module*: are accessible only *if the package is exported*
+  * *outside their module*: are accessible only *if the package is exported* (and therefore `public`)

 Obviously `private` and package-private members are not accessible to other modules.